lancer-kit/sql-migrate/README.md

 DROP TABLE people;
 ```

 The order in which migrations are applied is defined through the filename: sql-migrate will sort migrations based on their name.
-Required to use the following migration name format: 0000_00_name.sql (^(\d+)_(\d+)_.+$).
-It's recommended to use an increasing version number or a timestamp as the part of major or patch version.
+It's recommended to use an increasing version number or a timestamp as the first part of the filename.

-It is possible to delete the first versions of major migrations.
-For example, two files 0001_00_name.sql and 0001_01_name.sql can be merged into one file 0001_01_name.sql.

 Normally each migration is run within a transaction in order to guarantee that it is fully atomic.
 However some SQL commands (for example creating an index concurrently in PostgreSQL) cannot be executed inside a transaction.
-In order to execute such a command in a migration, the migration can be run using the `notransaction` option:
+In order to execute such a command in a migration, the migration can be run using the notransaction option:

 ```sql
 -- +migrate Up notransaction